 While IDEO’s end-to-end human-centered design process may seem like a big undertaking, don’t be intimidated.
 If you’re a small company just getting going, use this approach as a starting point and modify it based on your resources.
 Maybe you can’t spend three months in the Inspiration stage, but you can conduct a few interviews with customer groups and industry experts.
 Start there!
 The good news is that you can implement many of these strategies for free – it just takes time, effort, and a team dedicated to assuming a true human-centered design mindset.

-Want to learn more about how you can improve your prototyping efforts? of hardware entrepreneurs and we’ll send best practices and new innovations straight to your inbox.
+Want to learn more about how you can improve your prototyping efforts?
+Join our community of hardware entrepreneurs and we’ll send best practices and new innovations straight to your inbox.